ietf-wg-keytrans/draft-arch/draft-mcmillion-keytrans-architecture.md

   (or is informed they are communicating with) an end-user uniquely identified by the name "Alice", the end-user identity is the string "Alice".

+**User / Account:**
+: A single end-user of an end-to-end encrypted communication service, which may be represented by several end-user identities and end-user devices.
+For example, a user may be represented simultaneously by multiple identities (email, phone number, username) and interact with the service on multiple devices (phone, laptop).

 **Service Provider:**
 : The primary organization that provides the infrastructure and software resources necessary to operate an end-to-end encrypted communication service.